steve3d/Dash-Docset-FFmpeg/README.md

 `which` is the api you want to build only `ffmpeg` and `libav` are valid option.
 `version` is the target ffmpeg/libav version.
 For example:
-- `./build-docset.sh ffmpeg 3.0.3` to build ffmpeg 3.0.3 api document
+- `./docset.py build ffmpeg 3.0.3` to build ffmpeg 3.0.3 api document
-- `./build-docset.sh libav 10.7` to build libav 10.7 api document
+- `./docset.py build libav 10.7` to build libav 10.7 api document

 This will downloads the ffmpeg source tarball, generates the ffmpeg documentation, creates the docset and indexes all documenation files.

+*NOTE:* Building the api document on a case-insensitive filesystem is useless, because both ffmpeg and libav have muliple same symbols with different cases, so on a case-insensitive filesystem you will only get the last generated document for those symbols.

 ## Credits